How the Professionals Mulch

 Some people prefer the look of commercial mulches.
 In that case, use a leaf mulch about 3″ deep and top it off with a cosmetic layer of commercial mulch.
 This way you are still using the leaves productively.

-Rake or blow the leaves into long strips on the driveway, (the strips can be about 2 ft high) and mow over them with your mower.
-The pile will reduce in volume about 10-fold and you can blow the mulch back onto the flower beds or around shrubs.
+Rake or blow the leaves into long strips on the driveway, (the strips can be about 2 ft high) and mow over them with your mower, making repeated passes until the leaves are all mulched.
+The pile will reduce in volume about 10-fold and you can rake or blow the mulch back onto the flower beds or around shrubs.

 Won’t the leaf mulch run off when it rains?